waf/CSharpRepl/README.md

 C# REPL provides the following features:

-- Syntax highlighting
+- Syntax highlighting via ANSI escape sequences
 - Intellisense with fly-out documentation
 - Nuget package installation
 - Reference local assemblies, solutions, and projects
 - Navigate to source via Source Link
 - IL disassembly (both Debug and Release mode)
+- Fast and flicker-free rendering.
+A "diff" algorithm is used to only render what's changed.

 ## Installation

-C# REPL is a .NET 5 global tool.
+C# REPL is a .NET 5 global tool, and runs on Windows 10, Mac OS, and Linux.
 It can be installed via:

 ```console
 dotnet tool install -g csharprepl
 ```

+If you're running on Mac OS Catalina (10.15) or later, make sure you follow any additional directions printed to the screen.
+You may to update your PATH variable in order to use .NET global tools.

 After installation is complete, run `csharprepl` to begin.
 C# REPL can be updated via `dotnet tool update -g csharprepl`.